Has the Instagram crowd created too high expectations of Koh Kood? An honest review!

 As mentioned in an earlier article the ferry crossing from Lam Sok Pier near Trat is excellent, arriving at Ao Salad on the North-East of the island.
 I had made considerable research to prepare for this trip and was quite excited to see many of these beautiful places first- hand.

 On arrival at the Ao Salad terminal you are bundled into awaiting Songthaew pickup trucks for the, roller-coaster, journey to your hotel.
 This transfer is included in the price of the ticket.

 The first impressions from the speeding pick-up truck were of very lush vegetation, narrow roads and a lot of steep hills.
 Private cars are not allowed on the island, just Songtheaws and motor bikes, so I guess the chance of meeting a vehicle coming in the opposite direction were minimal.
-However, I would suggest to these drivers that they are the first impression when one arrives on the island and that this was maybe not the best of introductions.
+However, I would suggest to these drivers that as they are the first impression when one arrives on the island, this was maybe not the best of introductions.

 I had booked the first night in what looked like a dream location on Bang Bao beach.
 The beach was lovely, everything that you expect from a travel brochure with a horseshoe of soft white sands and with a rickety jetty to walk out onto to wonder at the clear water and shoals of fish.
 Naturally there were swings and hammocks over the water for the inevitable selfies and holiday snaps.